-Since 2018, CIT is payable only on distribution of profit, generally: dividends (also interim dividends), deemed dividends, non-business expenses, loans issued to related parties, interest payments subject to thin capitalization rules, bad debts to be written off, transfer pricing adjustments, liquidation quota, etc. The CIT rate is 20% from gross taxable value (expense/distribution value) or 25% from net value (i.e., a 20/80 rate).
+Since 2018, CIT is, in general, payable only on the distribution of profit: dividends (also interim dividends), payments qualifying as dividends, non-business expenses, loans issued to related parties, interest payments subject to thin capitalization rules, bad debts to be written off, transfer pricing adjustments, liquidation quota, etc. The CIT rate is 20% of the gross taxable value (expense/distribution value) or 25% of the net value (i.e. a 20/80 rate).

-Since 2018, the following thin capitalization rules are applicable: (1) the debt/equity ratio exceeds 4 to 1; (2) the amount of interest paid exceeds EUR 3 million and it exceeds 30% of EBITDA.
+Since 2018, the following thin capitalization rules are applicable: (1) the debt/equity ratio exceeds 4 to 1; (2) the amount of interest paid exceeds EUR 3 million as well as 30% of EBITDA.
 If either of the two thin capitalization thresholds are exceeded, the interest payment will be subject to 25% CIT from the net excess interest value.

-Transfer pricing in Latvia Arm's length principle ✓ Since 2005 Documentation liability ✓ Since 2013 APA ✓ Since 2013 Country-by- Country liability √ Since 2017 Master file-local file (OECD BEPS 13) applicable Since 2018 Penalty lack of documentation ✓ Penalty of up to 1% of the controlled transaction, but not exceeding EUR 100,000. tax shortage √ 20% tax on gross value of underpayment + late payment interest Related parties > 50% Generally, the related parties shall be two or more natural or legal persons, or representatives of such persons or groups under specified conditions listed by the law (e.g., parent and subsidiary; shareholding; majority of votes; etc.).
-Safe harbours No Low value-added services: 5% mark-up.
+Transfer pricing in Latvia Arm's length principle √ Since 2005 Documentation liability ✓ Since 2013 APA ✓ Since 2013 Country-by- Country liability ✓ Since 2017 Master file-local file (OECD BEPS 13) applicable Since 2018 Penalty lack of documentation ✓ Penalty of up to 1% of the controlled transaction, but not exceeding EUR 100,000. tax shortage ✓ 20% tax on gross value of underpayment + late payment interest Related parties >50% Generally, related parties are two or more natural or legal persons, or representatives of such persons or groups under specified conditions listed by law (e.g. parent and subsidiary; shareholding; majority of votes; etc.).
+Safe harbors No Low value-added services: 5% mark-up.
 Level of attention paid by Authority Тах 8/10

-Tax exempt capital gains - from 2018 onwards, distributed profit from the sale of directly owned shares (except for shares of low/tax free companies) is not subject to CIT unless the company has held the relevant shares for fewer than 36 months, or the shares belong to a company the majority of whose assets by value comprise of real estate located in Latvia.
-Exemption does not apply where the main purpose of setting up the taxpayer or the structure is to benefit from the holding regime (i.e., tax optimization or avoidance of taxes has taken place).
+Tax exempt capital gains: from 2018 onwards, distributed profit from the sale of directly owned shares (except for shares of low/tax free companies) is not subject to CIT unless the company has held the relevant shares for fewer than 36 months, or the shares belong to a company the majority of whose assets by value is comprised of real estate located in Latvia.
+Exemption does not apply where the main purpose of setting up the taxpayer or the structure is to benefit from the holding regime (i.e. tax optimization or avoidance of taxes has taken place).

-Tax exemption is not applicable to profits from the sale of financial instruments (e.g., investment fund notes, securities, bonds, etc.), nor to royalties and interest received.
+Tax exemption is not applicable to profits from the sale of financial instruments (e.g. investment fund notes, securities, bonds, etc.) or to royalties and interest received.

-A withholding tax (WHT) of 20% is applied to management and consulting service fees paid by Latvian companies to foreign companies; 3% WHT is applied to remuneration paid to a foreign company for the disposal of real estate located in Latvia, or for the disposal of shares holding real estate located in Latvia; 5% WHT will be applied to remuneration paid to a foreign company for renting or leasing of real estate in Latvia and WHT of 20% is applied to all payments to offshore companies.
-Under the active international treaty network consisting of more than 63 double tax treaties, WHT may be avoided.
+A withholding tax (WHT) of 20% is applied to management and consulting service fees paid by Latvian companies to foreign companies; 3% WHT is applied to remuneration paid to a foreign company for the disposal of real estate located in Latvia, or for the disposal of shares holding real estate located in Latvia; 5% WHT is applied to remuneration paid to a foreign company for renting or leasing of real estate in Latvia; and 20% WHT is applied to all payments to offshore companies.
+WHT may be avoided under the active international treaty network consisting of more than 63 double tax treaties.